 - Salmonella

-Many of these diseases only spread to people if they ingest the infected poop (we know — yuck).
+Many of these diseases only spread to people if they ingest the infected fecal matter (we know — yuck).
 It might seem appalling and impossible that you would eat your dog’s poop, but imagine this scenario:

 Dog poop sits out in your yard.
 Microscopic bacteria and parasites transfer to your soil.
 You go outside to play with your dog or tend your garden, and you touch the ground at some point.
 Later, you eat a snack without thinking of washing your hands first.
 And boom, the bacteria or parasite has found its way inside your body.